 - “A doctor or other medical professional determines that air transport is necessary due to time and/or geographical factors; and

 - The air transport meets Medicare-approved air ambulance requirements.”

-How much do you pay for an emergency air ambulance transportation?
+How much does Medicare pay for an emergency air ambulance transportation?

 Depending on the terms and conditions of your Medicare Advantage plan, the rules and options available to you will differ.
 If you have Original Medicare, Medicare Part B will typically cover 80% of the cost of your air ambulance ride.
 After you have met your Part B deductible, which in 2022 is $233 per year, you will typically pay the 20% co-payment.

-Are there any other limitations on your Medicare coverage?
+Are there any other limitations on your Medicare coverage for air ambulances?

 To begin, a doctor must recommend the air ambulance service as a medical necessity.
 He or a medical facility must then contact Medicare to request authorization for the medical flight.
 Medicare will cover a portion of the cost if approval is given.
 You will, however, be liable for the remainder, and your deductible will apply.

 Medicare also limits the distance that can be covered by an air ambulance.
 In an emergency, for example, it is only permitted to transport you to the nearest hospital that can provide the necessary care.